ppatwekar/SWEN746/README.md

 Login proceedure:

-click on submitter button and login with the followind cerdentials
+click on submitter button and login with the following cerdentials

 email: nice@nice.com